Protect Pages and Server Components

 Note: Middleware protection alone is typically sufficient for most use cases.

-Configure Server Component Session Helper
+Create Server Component Session Helper Function

 💡